 Punching down network connections is a skill, but not everyone has it.
 I’ve tried, but many of my connections wouldn’t work at full speed.
 I hate that.
 So I recommend using pre-made network cables (25 feet is a useful length) and keystone couplers.
 With this approach, a guy like me can wire a room in about half an hour.
 It can easily take me 20 minutes to wire just one end of a cable.

-Keystone jacks and premade cables are more expensive than buying 500 feet of bulk cable and the connectors, but once you factor in the tools, my approach may be cheaper.
+Keystone jacks and premade cables are more expensive than buying 500 feet of bulk cable and the connectors, but once you factor in the tools, my approach is probably cheaper.
 Even if it’s not, it’s worth a couple of bucks per port to me to not have to punch down cables.

 But if you can punch down cables quickly and do a good job, more power to you.
 You have a skill I don’t have.